 - Wearing masks, avoiding handshakes and maintaining a six-foot distance where feasible.

-- Using plexiglass barriers at our teller lines as an added safety measure.
+- Using plexiglass barriers at our teller lines and at closing appointments as an added safety measure.

 - Cleaning frequently touched surfaces such as door handles, ATMs keypads, drive-thru tubes, etc.

 - Repeatedly encouraging our employees to practice hand washing, social distancing and staying home if they feel sick.

 The banking industry and Port Washington State Bank realizes that many are still experiencing challenges that were brought on by the pandemic.
 If you need help, please don’t hesitate to call your personal banker and discuss potential solutions for your situation.